vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

     **BN ADC:** "RSCU533, H2 cleared to land"
     **RSCU533:** "Cleared to land H2, RSCU533"

-Taxiway H2 is inside the maneuvering area and therefore owned by **BN SMC-N**, treated like a runway requiring a takeoff and landing clearance BN ADC.
+Taxiway H2 is inside the maneuvering area and therefore owned by **BN SMC-N**, treated like a runway requiring a takeoff and landing clearance by BN ADC.
 Helicopters landing on other surfaces outside the maneuvering areas should be instructed to *"report on the ground"* so the controllers knows when they are no longer active in their airspace.

 !!! example
     **RSCU533:** "RSCU533, on the ground H2"